udippant/base-drafts/draft-ietf-quic-recovery.md

   means PADDING frames cause packets to contribute toward bytes in flight without directly causing an acknowledgment to be sent.

-## Relevant Differences Between QUIC and TCP
+## Relevant Differences Between QWIK and TCP

 Readers familiar with TCP's loss detection and congestion control will find algorithms here that parallel well-known TCP ones.
-Protocol differences between QUIC and TCP however contribute to algorithmic differences.
+Protocol differences between QWIK and TCP however contribute to algorithmic differences.
 We briefly describe these protocol differences below.

 ### Separate Packet Number Spaces

-QUIC uses separate packet number spaces for each encryption level, except 0-RTT and all generations of 1-RTT keys use the same packet number space.
+QWIK uses separate packet number spaces for each encryption level, except 0-RTT and all generations of 1-RTT keys use the same packet number space.
 Separate packet number spaces ensures acknowledgement of packets sent with one level of encryption will not cause spurious retransmission of packets sent with a